Song Han

 Short Bio: Dr. Song Han received his Ph.D. in Computer Science from the University of Texas at Austin in 2012 under the supervision of Prof. Aloysius K. Mok and Prof. Simon S. Lam, and he joined the faculty at the University of Connecticut in 2013.
 Dr. Han is now a tenured Associate Professor and Castleman Term Professor in Engineering Innovation in the Department of Computer Science and Engineering at UConn.
 He is also an affiliated faculty member at the UTC IASE Center, UConn InCHIP Institute, Connecticut Transportation Institute (CTI), NIA OAIC Center, NASA RETHi Institute, and DOT TIDC Center.

-Dr. Han’s research is supported by National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), Air Force Research Lab (AFRL), U.S. Department of Transportation (US DOT), National Institutes of Health (NIH), Emerson Automation Solutions, Texas Instruments, Microsoft Research and internal grants from UConn and UConn Health Center (UCHC).
+Dr. Han’s research is supported by National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), Air Force Research Lab (AFRL), U.S. Department of Transportation (US DOT), National Institutes of Health (NIH), Department of Energy (DOE), Emerson Automation Solutions, Texas Instruments, Microsoft Research and internal grants from UConn and UConn Health Center (UCHC).